mkunta1/buzzline-02-mahi/README.md

 When resuming work on this project:

-1. Open the folder in VS Code.
+1. Open the project folder in VS Code.
-2. Start the Kafka service.
+2. Start the Kafka service (in WSL if Windows).
-3. Activate your local project virtual environment (.venv).
+3. Activate your local project virtual environment (.venv) in your OS-specific terminal.

 ## Save Space